-One of the central aspects of the Student Representative Council of the College is that of the four Committees.
-The Committees are Liturgy, Social Justice, Student Wellbeing and Student Learning, and each hold a great deal of importance to the growing culture and sisterhood of the College.
-Each Committee is lead and maintained by a small collective of students from the SRC and a coordinating teacher, dedicated to expressing the College’s core values in all organised initiatives.
+One of the key aspects of the Student Representative Council of the College is that of the four Committees.
+The Committees are Liturgy, Social Justice, Student Wellbeing and Student Learning, and each holds a great deal of importance in the culture and sisterhood of the College.
+Each Committee is led by a small group of students from the SRC and a coordinating teacher, dedicated to expressing the College’s core values in all organised initiatives.
 The Liturgy Committee aims to actively develop the College’s spirituality and embody the expression of faith throughout the year.
-The Social Justice Committee consistently strives to both end and raise awareness of the injustice in local, national and international communities.
+The Social Justice Committee consistently strives to raise awareness of the injustice in local, national and international communities.
 The Student Wellbeing Committee embodies the ongoing development of sisterhood by bringing together each and every student and establishing a safe and welcoming environment for all.
 The Student Learning Committee focuses its attention on the improving the learning culture of the College and aims to become the voice of the student body in matters that affect their education.